juanchosandox90/PushIOManager_Android/README.md

     }
 ```
 #### GCM Update
 - The internal GCM implementation has been updated to not conflict with other libraries using GCM within your app.
-As part of this change, you are required to declare the following services under `<application>` tag in the AndroidManifest.xml file.
+As part of this change, you are required to declare the following services under the `<application>` tag in the AndroidManifest.xml file.
 ```xml
    <application>
     <service android:name="com.pushio.manager.PIOGCMRegistrationIntentService"